-Mayor Gary Christenson formed the Problem Properties Unit (PPU) to address the nuisance properties in our neighborhoods, including illegal rooming houses, vacant and abandoned properties, and properties with a history of public safety complaints and code violations.
-The Mayor chairs the PPU and it consists of:
+Mayor Gary Christenson established an advisory committee known as the Mayor's Problem Properties Unit (PPU) to address the nuisance properties in our neighborhoods, These properties may include; illegal rooming houses, vacant and abandoned properties, and properties with a history of public safety complaints and code violations.
+The Mayor chairs the unit and it consists of:

 Enforcement / Remediation

 A problem property includes violations of building, fire, zoning health or sanitation codes and often presents itself as a health hazard or public safety concern.
 The Unit receives referrals from neighbors, police or fire officials and City Councillors who suspect abandonment, considerable neglect, or in some cases, illegal activity.
 The multi-departmental Unit takes a proactive approach and coordinates its efforts to review possible solutions and identify available resources to remedy the particular problem.
 The goal is to secure the owner’s cooperation in taking the necessary steps to bring the property in compliance.

 The Malden Redevelopment Authority (MRA) offers low-interest loans that may assist in the financing of the needed remediation.
 Learn more about the MRA Low-Interest Home Loan Program.